 This bill seeks to amend existing Arizona statutes by introducing new provisions that prohibit the establishment of urban growth boundaries by cities, towns, counties, and state agencies.
-Specifically, it would insert language stating that any law, rule, ordinance, or contract that creates or maintains urban growth boundaries that effectively prevent new development, restrict trade, or limit the extension of public services is void.
-This prohibition aims to uphold the will of Arizona voters, who have previously rejected measures that would allow such boundaries, thereby ensuring that the state remains an affordable place to live and work.
+Specifically, it would insert language stating that any law, rule, ordinance, or contract that creates or maintains urban growth boundaries that effectively prevent new urban or suburban development, restrict trade or commerce, or hinder the extension of public services outside those boundaries is void.
+This prohibition is intended to uphold the will of Arizona voters, who have previously rejected measures that would allow such boundaries.

 Additionally, the bill includes legislative findings that highlight the historical context of urban growth boundaries in Arizona, referencing past voter decisions and the negative impacts observed in other states.
-It emphasizes the need to void any policies that attempt to establish urban growth boundaries without voter consent, reinforcing the commitment to maintaining housing affordability and availability.
-The bill also stipulates that the new sections will only take effect upon an affirmative vote of at least three-fourths of the members of each house of the legislature.
+The new sections added to the Arizona Revised Statutes will reinforce the prohibition against urban growth boundaries and ensure that any related policies adopted without voter consent are rendered ineffective.
+The bill also maintains the requirement for these provisions to be effective only upon receiving a three-fourths majority vote in both houses of the legislature.

 Statutes affected: